<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Stay connected to their community</li>
+<li>Stay connected to their neighborhood and the people in it</li>

-<li>Feel emotionally secure</li>
+<li>Feel settled and secure</li>

 </ul>